geeksville/framework-portduino/README.md

 - Announce and request feedback
 - Change into an actual real platformio "framework"
 - Send in platformio PR
+- Let LinuxSerial go places other than stdout
 - Make a variant that runs on top of MyNewt
 - Unify Threading wrappers with the FreeRTOS versions